crate/cloud-tutorials/docs/getting-started/index.rst

 * Our first tutorial will help you create and set up a user account.

-* The next is a step-by-step tutorial that shows you how get started - from signing up through the Azure Marketplace through to spinning up your first cluster on CrateDB Cloud.
+* The next is a step-by-step tutorial that shows you how get started - from signing up through AzureAD through spinning up your first cluster on CrateDB Cloud.

 .. rubric:: Table of contents